 Polycystic kidney disease

-The Cardiovascular Molecular Imaging Lab has reported the importance of vascular dysfunction in polycystic kidney disease.
-Now, researchers in the lab are applying their vasculature expertise toward understanding the role of vascular dysfunction in the pathophysiology of polycystic kidney disease and developing new therapeutic targets for this disease.
+Our lab has reported the importance of vascular dysfunction in polycystic kidney disease (PKD).
+Now, we're applying our vasculature expertise to understanding the role of vascular dysfunction in the pathophysiology of polycystic kidney disease and developing new therapeutic targets for this disease.